 So, when it comes to programs and other features, there is no difference between the two types of bread makers.
 The only real difference is the heating element.

-Other similar features are the kneading paddles, the bread pan, audible tones, viewing window, and LCD screens.
-Some bread makers even have a 1 hour keep-warm function and a power failure.
+Other similar features are the kneading paddles, the bread pan, audible tones, the viewing window, and LCD screens.
+Some bread makers even have a 1-hour keep-warm function and a power failure.

 The Best Convection Bread Makers

 After extensive research, I have only been able to find one bread maker that markets itself as a convection machine.
 This is the Cuisinart CBK-200.
-It has a vent inside the machine that will circulate the air around.
+It has a vent inside the machine that will circulate the air around it.

 The Zojirushi Virtuoso Plus, although it is not a convection machine, it does a dual heating element.
 One at the top and one at the bottom.
 This is to help with the baking process and to produce an evenly baked loaf of bread.